joker-b/ChartThrob/README.md

    <dd>Leave the 'Histogram,' 'History,' or 'Info' panels open, and you'll see just how fast and furious <i>ChartThrob's</i> drawing and analysis really is.
 It's edu-taining!</dd>
 </dl>

-Useful for creating digital negatives, calibration curves and charts for any print process like Cyanotype or Platinum Printing.
+## Learn More

 Here's the original blog post: http://www.botzilla.com/blog/archives/000544.html

 You can find a Third-Party Guide to using Charthrob on inkjetnegative.com here: http://www.inkjetnegative.com/images/RNP/quick_guide_to_making_digital_ne.htm